fenglisa/fenglisa.github.io/_posts/2020-07-09-my_first_cli_application.markdown

 ---

 ##### Can I call myself a software engineer now?
-For my CLI portfolio project, I wanted to make something that I would use time after time; so I chose to make an *Animal Crossing: New Horizons* villager "finder."
+For my CLI portfolio project, I wanted it to be about something that I enjoyed; so I chose to make an *Animal Crossing: New Horizons* villager "finder."

 For those who are not familiar with ACNH, it's a game where you curate a deserted island into your own personalized island.
 A part of the curation is populating your island with villagers.
 ACNH has over 300 distinct villagers, however, your island can only host up to 10 of them.
 Once you invite a villager to live on your island, they stay for an indefinite amount of time, so it's better if you like them.
 That's where my ACNH Villager Finder app comes in.